-Focuses on the nursing care of individuals and/or families throughout the lifespan with an emphasis on health and illness concepts.
+Focuses on the nursing care of individuals and/or families throughout the lifespan with an emphais on health and illness concepts.
 Includes concepts of nursing care for the antepartum client and clients with common and predictable illnesses.
-Provides supervised learning experiences in college nursing laboratories and/or simulated environments.
+Provides supervised learning experiences in college nursing laboratories, clinical or community settings, and/or simulated environments.

 Lecture 4 hours, Laboratory 6 hours.

-Prerequisite: BIO 142, NSG 100, NSG 106, NSG 130.
+Total 10 hours per week.
+Prerequisite: BIO 142, NSG 100, NSG 106, NSG 130 and NSG 200 .
 Corequisite: NSG 152 and BIO 205.